Global Studies 10 Course Syllabus

 3. Blue or black ink pens

-6. Prentice Hall Global History & Geography Review Book
+5. (Recommended NOT Required) Prentice Hall United States History & Government Review Book

 Students must come to class with these materials EVERYDAY as they are part of the participation grade for the class.
 There will be frequent notebook checks to ensure student participation.
 Being prepared is key to success in any subject and in life.